Synapse (SYN) Price Tops $0.73 on Exchanges

-Synapse (SYN) traded down 2.5% against the U.S. dollar during the one day period ending at 16:00 PM ET on February 11th.
-Synapse has a total market capitalization of $130.85 million and $5.58 million worth of Synapse was traded on exchanges in the last day.
-During the last seven days, Synapse has traded 5.5% higher against the U.S. dollar.
-One Synapse token can now be purchased for approximately $0.73 or 0.00001510 BTC on exchanges.
+Synapse (SYN) traded down 3.8% against the dollar during the 24 hour period ending at 22:00 PM ET on February 15th.
+One Synapse token can currently be purchased for approximately $0.73 or 0.00001395 BTC on popular exchanges.
+Over the last week, Synapse has traded 0.9% higher against the dollar.
+Synapse has a total market capitalization of $131.13 million and $9.09 million worth of Synapse was traded on exchanges in the last 24 hours.

 - Hokkaidu Inu (HOKK) traded 1.2% higher against the dollar and now trades at $0.0004 or 0.00000001 BTC.